mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 You’re sitting here.
 How much can you sit?
 What is the sound of your *shikantaza*?
 You say, “Yes, that is a sound.”
 What is the sound in you?
 You say, “the sound of shikantaza” – but it’s too late, because real shikantaza has gone already!
 And then you catch the sound from the shikantaza, and you grasp it [and say,] “that is shikantaza.”
 It’s not shikantaza.
 You are already inverted; don’t you think so?
 And then you judge it immediately; and then finally, you follow after that, again and again.
 What happens after that, after following after things?
 After “things” means sound.

-I tell you often that Dogen Zenji says a moment consists of sixty instants. *(Transcriber’s Note: Katagiri Roshi says “instances,” but “instants” might be what he meant.)* So what you can hear [...] is the sound of the moment. *[He snaps his fingers.]* Like this.
+I tell you often that Dōgen Zenji says a moment consists of sixty instants. *(Transcriber’s Note: Katagiri Roshi says “instances,” but “instants” might be what he meant.)* So what you can hear [...] is the sound of the moment. *[He snaps his fingers.]* Like this.
 But, this one moment – *[finger snap]* – consists of sixty instants.
 If it is true – what did you hear?
 What is the moment you have heard? *[Snap.]* This sound, don’t you think so?
 But this sound, the moment, is nothing but sort of dregs, after you squeeze the sixty instants.
 And then you’ve got the one grip of the raindrops: “I’ve got it.”
 But that is one moment – already, you have missed sixty instants!
 So how can you know?

 The same applies to this monk’s answer.